Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 Over the past year, many of us have had to find a groove that works and adapt to working from home.
 As is so often the case, this also includes creating and producing professional-grade webinars from our kitchens, dining rooms and bedrooms.

-Verint Sees a 30% Increase in Attendance Rates
+Verint Sees a Large Increase in Attendance Rates

 For Dennis Leussink, an EMEA Digital Marketing Specialist for Verint, working from home has opened would-be attendees to actually attending events.
 As a result, Verint’s webinar attendance rate has surged to an average of 70% for recent webinars.
-Note that as he discusses his successes, he also provides his audience with an opportunity to register for the next event — never waste an opportunity for a call to action!
+Note that as he discusses his successes, he also provides his audience with an opportunity to watch an on-demand webinar.
+Never waste an opportunity for a call to action!

-Share My Lesson Webinar Gained 40,000 New Registrants
+Share My Lesson Attracted Over 40,000 More Webinar Registrants

-As the Director of Share My Lesson and eLearning, Kelly Booz and the American Federation of Teachers recently hosted a physical-turned-digital conference for teachers and parents.
-As you can imagine, a remote work era has impacted some industries more than others, which is why it’s critical to know how to quickly pivot from in-person to virtual events.
-With an added focus on distance learning tips and suggestions, they saw registration numbers jump from 22,000 to more than 68,000.
+Kelly Booz — the Director of Share My Lesson and AFT eLearning at the American Federation of Teachers — recently hosted a physical-turned-digital conference for teachers and parents.
+As you can imagine, the remote work era has impacted some industries more than others, which is why it’s critical to know how to quickly pivot from in-person to virtual events.
+With an added focus on distance learning tips and suggestions, the AFT saw registration numbers jump from 22,000 to more than 68,000.

 TOPdesk Gets Daily Watch Requests

-Everyone likes tips and tricks for working in a work from home era.
-Sanne van Opstal-Brakel, a Marketing Communication Coordinator at TOPdesk, recently hosted a webinar to discuss how to work remotely with TOPdesk and saw higher than normal attendance rates.
-They were able to create and set up the webinar within a week and had more than 300 participants live and an additional 100 Simulive with even more watch-requests daily.
+During the COVID-19 pandemic, many people are bound to appreciate tips and tricks provided by a webinar on working from home.
+Sanne van Opstal-Brakel, a Marketing Communication Coordinator at TOPdesk, recently hosted a webinar to discuss how to work remotely with TOPdesk and saw higherthannormal attendance rates.
+They were able to create and set up the webinar within a week and had more than 300 participants live and an additional 100 simulive with even more watch requests daily.

 Tying your digital events to topics in the news or industry trends is almost always a good idea, as it grounds your audience in what’s going on now and empowers you to share your vision of the future with your thought leadership messaging.